mauritsvanrees/buildout.recipe.pip/docs/buildout-for-pip-users.rst

 - a virtualenv with Django plus a similar add-on that you want to compare
 - a virtualenv with Sphinx to build your documentation

-It may not even be possible to put all this in a single virtualenv, if your add-on requires newer versions that the other add-on conflicts with.
+It may not even be possible to put all this in a single virtualenv, if your add-on and the other add-on have conflicting configurations.
 Or your add-on starts depending on a utility function from Sphinx and you don't notice that you didn't add Sphinx to the ``install_requires`` in your ``setup.py``.

 Okay, you say, but it would be nice to have a Python prompt with the installed packages without needing to do ``parts/packages/bin/python``.